positiveblue/digital/README.md

 ## Bitcoin in a nutshell
 Bitcoin is decentralized network implementing a peer-to-peer electronic cash system.
 Bitcoin uses blockchain to keep track of all the account balances of the users in the network.

-**Identities**: Bitcoin is based on public cryptography.
+**Identities**: Bitcoin is based on public key cryptography.
 Each user has his/her own public and private key that are used to identify them and validate transactions.

 **Transactions**: Transactions are the way of transfering value from one user to other.
 A transaction have the informatio of who is giving the value and to whom.
 In order to be sure that a transaction is valid we need to check two things:
-- Who is transfering the value actually has that value
+- *Who is transfering the value actually has that value*: That means that he recived that value from a previous transaction and he did not spent it yet.
-- Who is transfering the value is who created the transcation
+- *Who is transfering the value is who created the transcation*: That means that he signed the transaccion.
+It can be easly verified with his public key.

-**Blocks**:
+**Blocks**: Blocks are basically a bunch of valid transactions.
+The nodes of the network receive which are the pending transactions and validate them.
+Then they start working in the proof-of-work.
+To make it hard to accept blocks a valid block has to have a *hash* with a concrete properties.
+Those properties are usually "start with *k* zeros".
+But the hash of something remains always equal... so what we do is add some extra data to the block (the nonce) and change it until we get a block which a hash value meeting the property that we were looking for.

+**Incentives**: A transaction is accepted when it is finally in the blockchain, so it is an a valid block.
+As we saw validating blocks is quite expensive, due to the proof-of-work procedure.
+So, why should one join the bitcoin network and validate blocks?
+The answer is that the user who finds the next valid block for the blockchain creates a new transaccion from which he get some bitcoins.

 ## Digital Arquitecture

-## The future of blockchain
+### Examples

 ## License